“Lihing” (rice wine) the local Kadazan alcoholic beverage.

-1. First cook the glutinous rice, normally “Sagantang” (about 3.5kg) of “Vagas” (rice) is needed to get a few bottles of Lihing.
-To cook the rice you’ll need to pour water with the ratio of one “Puut” (cup) of water to one puut of rice (1:1) and cook it with slow fire.
-Traditionally the rice is cook with “Suduvon” (firewood).
+1. Firstly, you have to cook the glutinous rice.
+To brew a few bottles of Lihing, a “Sagantang” ( or about 3.5kg) of “Vagas” (rice) is normally required.
+Pour water with the ratio of one “Puut” (cup) of water to one puut of rice (1:1).
+Cook the water and rice mixture over a slow burning fire.
+Traditionally, the rice is cooked with “Suduvon” (firewood).

-5. Finally fill the mixture into the “Bunduon” (ceramic jar) then cover it with “Loun Timadang” (Tarap Leaves) and let it sits for a month.
+5. The last step before fermentation is to dump the mixture into the “Bunduon” (ceramic jar).
+Once the jar is full, you will cover it with “Loun Timadang” (Tarap Leaves) and let it sit for a month.